-A stone weighing 192 g was found in the Moroccan Sahara.
-Northwest Africa 033 is also known as Taouz 003.
-Classification was done at the Institut für Planetologie, Münster, Germany (main mass with JNMC).
-This carbonaceous chondrite is unusual in light of its low matrix abundance and nearly equilibrated olivines within the chondrules.
-It has an O-isotope composition nearly identical to that of Allende and Axtell, with an oxygen three-isotope plot within the CV field.
+A stone weighing 192 g was found in the Moroccan Sahara and was designated NWA 033, also known as Taouz 003.
+Classification was completed at the Institut für Planetologie, Münster, Germany (main mass is with JNMC).
+This carbonaceous chondrite is unusual with regards to its low matrix abundance and nearly equilibrated olivines within the chondrules.
+It has an O-isotope composition nearly identical to that of Allende and Axtell, with an oxygen three-isotope plot within the CVCK field.
 However, it contains less trapped noble gases, having only a cosmogenic component of neon.
 It has a CRE age of ~20 m.y.

 After further in-depth analyses of NWA 033 as well as Coolidge (C4), Loongana 001 (C4), Los Vientos 051 (C3.9), and NWA 13400 (C3.9), Metzler et al. (2021) assigned these five meteorites to a new CL group which derives its name from Loongana 001.
 See the Coolidge page for further information about this group.